 Use different speakers or headphones

 Some computers support multi-channel output for surround sound.
 This usually uses multiple TRS jacks, which are often color-coded.
 If you are unsure which plugs go in which sockets, you can test the sound output in the sound settings.
-Click the sound menu on the menu bar then click Sound Settings.
-Select your speakers in the list of devices, then click Test Sound.
-In the pop-up window, click the button for each speaker.
-Each button will speak its position only to the channel corresponding to that speaker.

 If you have USB speakers or headphones, or analog headphones plugged into a USB sound card, plug them into any USB port.
 USB speakers act as separate audio devices, and you may have to specify which speakers to use by default.

-Select a default audio input device
+Select a default audio output device

 Open the Activities overview and start typing Sound.

 In the Output section, select the device that you want to use.

 Use the Test button to check that all speakers are working and are connected to the correct socket.